sarenji/thermos/README.md

-# choco
+# thermos

-choco is a templating engine that lets you write HTML templates in [CoffeeScript](http://coffeescript.org/).
+thermos is a templating engine that lets you write HTML templates in [CoffeeScript](http://coffeescript.org/).

 It's a branch of [CoffeeMugg](https://github.com/jaekwon/CoffeeMugg), a branch